 not come from sources that utilize excessive antibiotics, bovine

-organisms until such time as the practice is proven to enhance
+until such time as the practice is proven to enhance the local food

 2. Utilize a preventive approach to nutrition-related health problems.

 3. Improve the availability of food to Berkeley residents in need.

 5. Support regional small scale, sustainable agriculture that is environmentally

 6. Strengthen economic and social linkages between urban consumers and

 regional small-scale farms.

 7. Maximize the preservation of regional farmland and crop diversity.